The Ol’ 90-Day Costa Rica to Nicaragua Border Run

 OK please understand it’s been some time since I’ve done a run and things can and do change but here’s how it works:

 Rule #1 say no to anything and everything.
 Deal only with people in the offices working behind the counter.
-There will be people there trying to talk you into currency exchanges, offer to help you get through the process, ect.
+There will be people there trying to talk you into currency exchanges, and offer to help you get through the process, and who knows what else.
 Just say no to all.

-At the Nica border on the CR side you will first need to step into this little side office and pay a departure fee.
+At the Nica border on the CR side, you will first need to step into this little side office and pay a departure fee.
 If memory serves it was $7.
 Best to have a $5 bill and two $1 bills because they may not have change.
 Sometimes they do have change and it’s not a problem.
-Hit and miss on that.
+It’s hit and miss on that.

 Go to the main immigration office it will be obvious.
-Fill out form and show them your passport and receipt of the departure fee you just paid in Step 1.
+Make sure you bring your own pen and bring several.
+Fill out a form and show them your passport and receipt of the departure fee you just paid in Step 1.
 The person behind the desk will put an exit stamp in your passport.

 You are now on the Nica side where the Nica immigration office is.
 Honestly, I forgot what the entry fee is.
 I want to say it was like $10 or something but I forgot.
 There is also this other fee that is like $1 so please have correct change or you could end up delayed or having to pay without change.
 Just bring lots of $1, $5, $10, and $20s so you always have correct change.
 Basically just stand in line there, pay, and get an entry stamp.